Email FacebookTwitterMenu burgerClose thin

 Share

 A $4 million nest egg will likely allow you to retire comfortably at age 55.
-The major challenge will be accumulating that much capital by 55 about a decade before most people stop working.
-Other issues include the need to pay for private health insurance, a wait of at least seven years for Social Security benefits and penalties on early withdrawals from tax-advantaged retirement accounts.
-A financial advisor can help you design a plan to pay for a secure retirement.
+The bigger challenge will be accumulating that much capital by 55 about a decade before most people stop working.
+Other issues include the need to pay for private health insurance, waiting at least seven years for Social Security benefits, and penalties on early withdrawals from tax-advantaged retirement accounts.

 Is Retiring at 55 with $4 Million Possible?